-- 1½ teaspoons raw honey
+- 1 1/2 teaspoons raw honey

 - 1 teaspoon diced fresh sage

-- ¼ teaspoon ground nutmeg
+- 1/4 teaspoon ground nutmeg

-- ¼ teaspoon sea salt
+- 1/4 teaspoon sea salt

-- Bring a large skillet to medium high heat.
+- Bring a large skillet to medium-high heat.

 - Add the olive oil to the hot skillet and immediately add the salmon to the pan flesh side down.
-Saute the salmon for 4-5 minutes until browned.
+Saute the salmon for 5-6 minutes until browned.

 - In the meantime, bring a small skillet to medium heat.

-- Add butter and ¼ teaspoon of sea salt to the pan and melt.
+- Add butter and 1/4 teaspoon of sea salt to the pan and melt.

-- Stir and let the butter begin to brown, for about 5 minutes.
-Be sure to stir throughout cooking process so the butter does not burn.
+- Stir and let the butter simmer for about 5 minutes.
+Be sure to stir throughout the cooking process so the butter does not burn.
 It will foam up and reside, keep an eye out for brown specks.
 You should be able to smell a nuttiness to the butter.